-In Austin, most family violence cases are assigned to Travis County Court at Law #4, which is presided over by Judge Mike Denton (pictured below).
-The most serious felony cases, however, are assigned to one of the Travis County Criminal District Courts.
+Most felony cases, however, are assigned to one of the Travis County Criminal District Courts.
 All of these courts are located in the Blackwell/Thurman Criminal Justice Center (CJC), which is located at 509 West 11th Street, Austin TX 78701.
-Here's a map of the courthouse complex.
+Here’s a map of the courthouse complex.

 The law does not require the alleged victim to sustain an actual injury in an assault case.
 A mere verbal threat or “offensive” physical contact that does not cause pain can qualify as class C assault by contact under Texas law.
 This lesser assault is the equivalent of a traffic ticket except that it can be charged and prosecuted as a third degree felony if you have a previous conviction for family violence.

-With speeding tickets and most other class C misdemeanors, many people choose to simply plead "no contest" and pay the fine to avoid the hassle of going to court and the expense of hiring a lawyer.
-But you should think twice about accepting any level of family violence conviction or plea deal without a fight because it can result in collateral consequences that are severely disproportionate to the severity of the offense.
+With speeding tickets and most other class C misdemeanors, many people choose to simply plead “no contest” and pay the fine to avoid the hassle of going to court and the expense of hiring a lawyer.
+But you should think twice about accepting any level of family violence conviction or plea bargain agreement without a fight because it can result in collateral consequences that are severely disproportionate to the severity of the offense.

-It's also important to understand that physical contact that merely causes pain and doesn't leave a mark qualifies as "bodily injury" under Texas law.
+It is also important to understand that physical contact that merely causes pain and doesn’t leave a mark qualifies as “bodily injury” under Texas law.
 Assault with bodily injury is a Class A misdemeanor, punishable by up to one year in the county jail and/or a fine of up to $4,000 (note that a jail sentence may also be probated, depending on various factors, in which case a defendant might not actually spend any time in jail).

 Overall, when one considers collateral consequences, the government treats the assault of a family member as a more serious crime than the assault of a stranger.
 It isn’t uncommon for Travis County judges to issue emergency protective orders (EPOs) in family violence cases that forbid defendants from returning to their homes and sometimes even prevents them from seeing their children.
 If children were present at the time of the incident then Texas CPS (Child Protective Services) may also investigate.